No more bad dives because of your ears!

-- 89% of divers doesn’t equalize the correct way
+- 89% of divers don’t equalize the correct way

 - 29% of divers had to stay out of the water for weeks or months due to problems caused by equalizing

-- 6.3% of divers have gotten permanent ear damage due to problems with equalizing
+- 6.3% of divers have gotten permanent ear damage due to problems equalizing ear pressure

-That’s right, you might be Equalising the wrong way!
+That’s right, you might be Equalizing the wrong way!

-The real issue is that the way most of us was thought to equalise, and the method that usually works, is the wrong way to do it.
+The real issue is that the way most of us thought to equalize ears, which happens to be the most common method, is the wrong way to do it.